 I did not realize how hard I was on myself until speaking to my mentor.
 She mentioned that nothing but negative spewed out my mouth when referencing myself.
 It has been expressed to me before; it resonated more so because this was our first conversation.
 She noticed this within 30 minutes and made me feel like I do this more often than I thought.

 After hanging up with her, I thought to myself, "Is my self-talk that bad?"
 I knew the answer, but I needed to deflect a little bit before accepting that I may habitually bad-talk myself.
-Could it be that maybe some of the feelings and energy I felt about myself could have orchestrated how others treat me?
+Could it be that maybe some of the feelings and energy I felt about myself could have been orchestrated by how others treat me?
 Maybe?
 But I decided to take others out of it and make it solely about me.

 I was already in the works of launching my new blog series, "Project Me," but this changed my angle.
 I realized it would be beneficial to be kind to myself.
 Beating myself up would defeat the whole self-journey.
 It would not be too enjoyable learning about me when I am dubious of every ability or capability along the way.